NangoHQ/nango/docs/docs/reference/configuration.md

 Nango Self-Hosted also supports custom callback URLs (cf. [docs](../nango-deploy/oss-instructions.md#custom-urls)).

+## Configuration API (programmatic integrations configuration)

+If you need a way to programmatically create integrations in your Nango instance please reach out to us on the [Slack community](https://www.nango.dev/slack).
+A Configuration API is available, but we would love to hear more about your use case first.

 ## Something not working as expected?
 Need help?

 If you run into any trouble with Nango or have any questions please do not hesitate to contact us - we are happy to help!